waxs/needle/README.md

 ![Testing](https://github.com/waxs/needle/workflows/Testing/badge.svg?branch=master)

 Needle is a fast, small, clean and flexible package for finding your needle in a haystack of data.
-Needle has some simple helpers to quickly differentiate your data using chained methods while being only `17KB` in size.
+Needle has some simple helpers to quickly differentiate your data using chained methods while being only `~20KB` (and ~5,5KB gzipped) in size.

 Imagine having to retrieve all items that are active, pretty easy right?
 These days use an array `.filter()` and you're pretty much done.
 Now consider retrieving all names of the active records in september 2020 where the age is equal to 30.